May 29- August 2

 Directed by Charles Fee

-Age recommendation: Recommended for age 14 and up due to mature language and themes.
+Age recommendation: Recommended for age 12 and up due to one instance of violence.

 Age recommendation: Suitable for all ages.

 This enchanting classic of children's literature is reimagined in brilliant musical style by composer Lucy Simon and Marsha Norman, the Pulitzer Prize-winning playwright of 'Night Mother.
 Orphaned in India, 11 year-old Mary Lennox returns to Yorkshire to live with her embittered, reclusive uncle Archibald and his invalid son Colin.
 The estate's many wonders include a magic garden which beckons the children with haunting melodies and the "Dreamers", spirits from Mary's past who guide her through her new life, dramatizing The Secret Garden's compelling tale of forgiveness and renewal.

 A wrenching story of love, loss, endurance and reconciliation, King Lear stands as one of Shakespeare's most towering tales.
 An aging monarch resolves to retire and divides his kingdom among his three daughters.
 The unexpected consequence of losing everything that defines him is shattering—a reminder that even the most powerful among us can be undone.

 September 4- 27

 The longest-running musical in the world, and with good reason!
 At the heart of its breathtaking poetry and enchanting music is a purity and simplicity that transcends barriers.
 The result is a timeless fable of love, a tale both nostalgic and universal at once, a funny and romantic musical about a boy, a girl and the fathers who try to keep them apart.